neurostunt/gistenv/README.md

 - Instantly copy environment variables from a GitHub Gist
 - Copy all variables from a section, or select specific keys
-- No local config or setup—always live from your Gist
 - Interactive CLI interface
-- Supports private Gists (set your GitHub token if needed)

 ## Prerequisites